Aspose/releases.aspose.com/content/en/medical/net/new-releases/aspose.medical-for-.net-26.6.md

 folder_name: "Aspose.Medical for .NET 26.6 (DLLs only)"
 download_link: "/medical/net/new-releases/aspose.medical-for-.net-26.6/8fdbc65d0c67436a97a2451117505d59-15411"
 download_text: "Download"
-intro_text: "It contains Aspose.Medical for .NET 26.6 DLLs."
+intro_text: "This ZIP file contains the Aspose.Medical for .NET.
+The assemblies are the same as in the NuGet package of the same version."
 image_link: "/resources/img/zip-icon.png"
 download_count: " 18/6/2026 Downloads: 2  Views: 1 "
 file_size: "File Size: 2.05MB"